A Compilation of New Music for Buchla Synthesizers

 Where To Buy:

 Buchla Now is being released as a 300-copy limited edition cassette with 3-color risograph printed artwork by Wilson Ward Kemp as well as digital-download codes included with each cassette.
-Label information here - while the cassette is sold out, we may come out with a vinyl at some point.
+Label information here.

 Buchla Now Tracklist: